ceanagucyam/WDProjStrontiumGucyamTapia/README.md

 ### Who is this project for?
 This project is designed for users of all ages providing an engaging platform to disocover a new Girl K-Pop Group, Newjeans, and to explore more of their content in a fun way.
 It is designed for the ones who want to add new K-Pop songs to their music playlist, and enjoy listening to every second of the song.
 It is also for people who wants to collect cute K-Pop merch, and

+### Design & Narrative
+Create: Users submit their nickname, bias, preferred content, and mood through the form.
+This is saved as a JSON object in a localStorage array.
+Read: The "List" link will add a pop-up to display the saved preferences.
+Update: Each saved entry will feature an "Edit" button with the existing data, allowing the users to modify their choices and "Save Changes."
+Delete: A "Remove" icon will be added to each saved item, allowing users to clear specific entries from their history.

 ### Wireframe
 ### <img width="1920" height="1080" alt="10" src="https://github.com/ceanagucyam/WDProjStrontiumGucyamTapia/blob/main/public/assets/28.png?raw=true" />